 - Dishonestly causing a loss to the Commonwealth (s 135.4(3)).

-Our pre-pack model was developed in 2011.
-It is Australia’s cheapest, most progressive method of saving a small business from insolvency.
+Our Pre-pack model was developed in 2011.
+It is a less costly option to consider when saving a small business from insolvency.

 DO YOU NEED HELP?